-Many drugs can damage the ears (ototoxic drugs).
-Some ototoxic drugs include the antibiotics streptomycin, tobramycin, gentamicin, neomycin, and vancomycin, certain chemotherapy drugs (for example, cisplatin), furosemide, and aspirin.
+Many drugs, including medications, can damage the ears.
+These drugs are called ototoxic drugs.
+They include the antibiotics streptomycin, tobramycin, gentamicin, neomycin, and vancomycin, as well as certain chemotherapy medications (for example, cisplatin), furosemide, and aspirin.

 How much of the drug the person took (the dose)